 Nutritional deficiencies begin slowly.
 You don't just develop scurvy overnight.
-There are stages of deficiency, often with very slight and very dismissable symptoms.
-Some of which are common pregnancy complaints, such as restless leg and calf cramps, that are overlooked as normal "side effects" of pregnancy.
-This is why the dietary choices and philosophies, as well as the nutritional status leading into pregnancy is probably the most important part of maternal/prenatal nutrition.
+There are stages of deficiency, often with very slight and very dismissible symptoms.
+Some of which are common pregnancy complaints, such as restless leg and calf cramps, which are overlooked as normal "side effects" of pregnancy.
+Therefore, the dietary choices and philosophies, as well as the nutritional status leading into pregnancy is the most important part of maternal/prenatal nutrition.
 If a patient is entering pregnancy with a nutritional deficiency, they will have a harder time recovering from this, and will need extra, individualized support.
 When we recognize patterns and symptoms of deficiency, we must work backwards.
-If a patient is showing an issue in the 1st trimester, this is most likely due to poor nutrition prior to conception.
-In order to properly treat the patient and recommend supplementation, we must address the circumstances that led to the deficiency and the individual deficiency.
-If a patient is having issues in the 2nd trimester, this may be due to poor diet during first trimester (morning sickness).
+If a patient is showing an issue in the first trimester, this is, most likely, due to poor nutrition prior to conception.
+To properly treat the patient and recommend supplementation, we must address the circumstances that led to the deficiency and the individual deficiency.
+If a patient is having issues in the second trimester, this may be due to poor diet during the first trimester (morning sickness).
 If a patient had a difficult labor due to nutritional deficiencies, this is due to poor nutrition during 2nd and 3rd trimester...so on and so forth.

 Copyright © 2019 Functional Maternity, All rights reserved.